REAPER v2.1

 - 8 Windows methods — Registry Run keys, Scheduled Tasks, Startup folder, WMI event subscription, DLL search order hijacking, COM object hijacking, Service creation, Bootkit

-- Stealth ratings — each method rated LOW / MEDIUM / HIGH detection risk
+- Stealth ratings — LOW / MEDIUM / HIGH detection risk per method

 | Platform | Method | Stealth |